QubesOS/qubes-doc/user/advanced-configuration/config-files.md

 -   `secure_copy_sequence` and `secure_paste_sequence` - key sequences used to trigger secure copy and paste.

+-   `audio_low_latency` - force low-latency audio mode (about 40ms compared to 200-500ms by default).
+     Note that this will cause much higher CPU usage in dom0.
+It's enabled by default, disabling it may save CPU in dom0.

 - `trayicon_mode` - defines the trayicon coloring mode.
 Options are
       - `bg` - color full icon background to the VM color